mmyytt2000/mmyytt2000.github.io/index.md

 ## Latest News

+**Jun.
+2020** &emsp; A paper was published by the IEEE J-BHI.

+**May  2020** &emsp; Congratulations!
+Feng Wang and Jinxiao Huang defended their MS dissertations.

 **Apr.
 2020** &emsp; To all the deceased rest in peace!

 **Jan.
 2020** &emsp; Dr. Yutao Ma became a member of the Standing committee of the [CCF Technical Committee on Services Computing](http://tc.ccf.org.cn/tcsc/)

-**Dec.
-2019** &emsp; Dr. Yutao Ma was invited to serve the [International Journal of Web Services Research](https://www.igi-global.com/journal/international-journal-web-services-research/1079) as an Associate Editor.

-**Dec.
-2019** &emsp; A new paper was accepted by [IEEE Transactions on Engineering Management](https://www.ieee-tems.org/ieee-transactions-on-engineering-management/).

 ## Short Biography